-Word of mouth seems to have got around about this little Greek taverna.
-Now well into its second year, it attracts a regular clientele of locals and others in the know who lap up very reasonably priced traditional Greek mezze, drink wine from copper lustre carafes or simply prop up the bar.
+Word of mouth seems to have got out about this little Greek taverna.
+Now into its second year, it attracts locals and others in the know who lap up very reasonably priced traditional Greek mezze, drink wine from copper lustre carafes or simply prop up the bar.
 This neighbourhood favourite is a proper family venture with twin sisters managing front-of-house and an uncle and niece team in the kitchen bringing the food they grew up with to a quiet New Town street.
 Although the menu features many recognisable dishes – tzatziki, dolmades, lamb chops and keftedes – it’s pleasantly surprising in its unadulterated style, more reminiscent of a holiday off the beaten track than a package tour.
 Celebrating what they feel is special about Greek eating, the food comes as and when it’s ready and is designed for sharing.
 As you tuck into grilled octopus and prawn saganaki flambéed in ouzo, it’s easy to see why the menu claims it’s normal for diners to order two or three times during a visit.

 - High point: Moreish mezze in lively local

 - Low point: One basket of pita isn't enough

 - Notable dish: Mum's home made bougatsa - creamy custard wrapped in golden crispy filo pastry

 - Provides: Vegetarian options (at least ¼ main courses), Halal options, Children's high chairs, Wheelchair access, Outdoor tables, Free wi-fi